INVESTING VERSUS MORTGAGE REDUCTION… HERE IS HOW TO DO THE MATH

 When borrowing to invest – given an expected after-tax investment return equal to or greater than the after-tax mortgage interest rate, and when the investment time horizon is equal to or greater than the likely mortgage life, maximizing investment contributions generally maximizes net worth.
 Conversely, if the after-tax investment return is less than the after-tax mortgage interest rate and/or the investment time horizon is less than the life of the mortgage, it generally becomes more attractive to prepay the mortgage.

 Generally speaking, if you borrow to invest (with the expectation of profit) then the interest borrowed on that money is tax deductible (please consult a competent mortgage advisor who is well versed in the basic concepts of personal tax and financial planning before considering this strategy and never do this without a letter of opinion from an accountant or a tax lawyer).
+This tax deductible mortgage is the key component to lower the interest cost.

 IMPORTANT NOTE – To determine the after-tax cost of borrowing (the real rate of interest to the person borrowing the money) subtract your marginal tax rate percentage from 1 and multiply by the interest rate on the money borrowed.
 For example, someone who borrows at a face rate of interest of 5% but who has a marginal tax rate of 40% has an after-tax cost of borrowing of [(1 – 0.40) x 5%] = 3%.